How We Help

 Individual Settlement Counselling

-A variety of services to immigrants and refugees looking to settle in Canada; providing support in English, Arabic, Spanish, Mandarin, Russian, Dari/Pashto, and Ukrainian.
+A variety of services to immigrants and refugees looking to settle in Canada.
+Services provided in English, Arabic, Dari, Mandarin, Pashto, and Spanish.

 Contact us for more information.